unadlib/mutative/README.md

   > Forbid accessing non-draftable values in strict mode(unless using [unsafe()](#unsafe)).

-  > It is recommended to enable `strict` in development mode and disable `strict` in production mode.
-This will ensure safe explicit returns and also keep good performance in the production build.
+  > **It is recommended to enable `strict` in development mode and disable `strict` in production mode.** This will ensure safe explicit returns and also keep good performance in the production build.
 If the value that does not mix any current draft or is `undefined` is returned, then use [rawReturn()](#rawreturn).

 - enablePatches - `boolean | { pathAsArray?: boolean; arrayLengthAssignment?: boolean; }`, the default is false.

   > Enable patch, and return the patches/inversePatches.

-  > If you need to set the shape of the generated patch in more detail, then you can set `pathAsArray` and `arrayLengthAssignment`。`pathAsArray` default value is `true`, if it's `true`, the path will be an array, otherwise it is a string; `arrayLengthAssignment` default value is `true`, if it's `true`, the array length will be included in the patches, otherwise no include array length(**NOTE**: If `arrayLengthAssignment` is `false`, it is fully compatible with JSON Patch spec, but it may have additional performance loss).
+  > If you need to set the shape of the generated patch in more detail, then you can set `pathAsArray` and `arrayLengthAssignment`。`pathAsArray` default value is `true`, if it's `true`, the path will be an array, otherwise it is a string; `arrayLengthAssignment` default value is `true`, if it's `true`, the array length will be included in the patches, otherwise no include array length(**NOTE**: If `arrayLengthAssignment` is `false`, it is fully compatible with JSON Patch spec, but it may have additional performance loss), [view related discussions](https://github.com/unadlib/mutative/issues/6).

 - enableAutoFreeze - `boolean`, the default is false.